Jin (TV series): Season 2

-Two years have passed since the last season.
-Jin and Saki develop a sweet confectionery that contains medicine for Saki's mother who has a severe case of beriberi.
+Two years after Jin arrives in Edo, he and Saki develop a sweet confectionery that contains medicine for Saki's mother who has a severe case of beriberi.
 Meanwhile, Ryoma asks Jin to care for Kaishuu Katsu's mentor, Shozan Sakuma.
 Shōzan is in a critical state after being attacked by the Shinsengumi.
 Jin is reluctant because curing Shozan would mean changing the course of history.
 However, Shōzan tells him that he too is involved in the “present”.